| |

 Another sign that is worth stopping at is the “Arctic Ocean.”
 You have traveled such a long way that taking a photo at this point is a must.
 You can reach one more place in North America by car to see the Arctic Ocean.
 Deadhorse in Prudhoe Bay, Alaska, to which the famous Dalton Highway leads.
 But the road ends 8 miles (13 km) before the Ocean, and you can only get there with an organized tour.

-Things to do in Tuktoyaktuk - Agnes and Chris taking picture with the Arctic Ocean sign.
+Things to do in Tuktoyaktuk - Agnes Stabinska, the author, and her partner Chris taking picture with the Arctic Ocean sign.

 Dip into the frigid Arctic Ocean